PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_Dental_Health_Professional_Shortage_Areas/README.md

 # Health Resources & Services Administration Dental Health Professional Shortage Areas

-Areas in the United States are determined to have a shortage of dental providers if they meet certain criteria established by the Health Resources & Services Administration.
+Geographic boundaries in the United States are determined to have a shortage of dental providers if they meet certain criteria established by the Health Resources & Services Administration.
 These designations help illuminate areas where certain populations may have difficulty obtaining needed dental care.

 ## Questions this dataset could help answer